arpy8/Tech_News_Website/README.md

 1. Run the Streamlit app: `streamlit run main.py`
 2. Access the website on your browser at `http://localhost:8501`
-3. Browse the latest tech news.
-4. Click on a news article to read the full details.
+3. Browse the latest tech news. a single.
+Click on a news article to read the full details.

 ## Customization
 - Customize the layout and design by editing the `main.py` file.